lightning-js/lightningjs.io/site/blogs/lightning3Release.md

 ...including loads of changes to the VSCode extension!
 Check that out [here](https://marketplace.visualstudio.com/items?itemName=LightningJS.lightning-blits)

-Ofcourse that's just the App Framework section of it, the Renderer got to see a lot of changes.
+Of course that's just the App Framework section of it, the Renderer got to see a lot of changes.
 As its the heart of Lightning 3, there's simply too much to list all together.
 But these are some highlights:

 * Bounds Margin, the ability to only render whats visible on screen.
 See [PR191](https://github.com/lightning-js/renderer/pull/191)
 * Render To Texture, the ability to collapse part of the render tree to a single texture.
 See [PR186](https://github.com/lightning-js/renderer/pull/186)